jlmakes/rematrix/README.md

 <br>
 ### multiply(matrixA, matrixB) ⇒ `number[]`

-Returns a 4x4 matrix describing the combined transformations of both arguments.
+Returns a matrix representing the combined transformations of both arguments.

 > **Note:** Order is important.
 For example, rotating 45° along the Z-axis,